andrewray/opam-mirage-kfreebsd/README.md

 * mirage-platform - add kfreebsd backend
 * mirage - got compiling (use byte code), need to add kfreebsd build stuff

+We will additionally need some new packages related to kfreebsd

+* mirage-console-kfreebsd - port of unix code

 For testing/porting I am trying to get the older mirari package to build.
 This is so I can see what needs to be done to port it to mirage proper.
 The following have also been patched, therefore, even though they are